Perhaps the fight against several diseases of pistachio is a modern day version of the legendary Shootout at the O.K. Corral.

-- Alternaria leaf blight is one such controllable disease which occurs in high humidity situations in the orchard tied to micro sprinkler or flood irrigation, or orchards with low soil infiltration.
+Alternaria leaf blight is found in some California pistachio orchards, Michailides says.
+It occurs in high humidity situations in the orchard tied to micro sprinkler or flood irrigation, or orchards with low soil infiltration.

 'Bot' disease threat